Saturday, March 11, 2023

 The two entities that are in tension are living and mortality.
 For now, we cannot change mortality but not that it is for the lack of trying.
 Perhaps one day we would.

 The thing we can change is how we live.
 It is in our hands to change the way we live and help live side by side with our PROMs.
 To be able to do that, we need an appropriate framework for living as our guide.
-For finding the suitable framework, it would be good if one can have a few basic axioms (or guiding principles) as our guide, and following which, we can build up the required framework for living we need.
+For finding the suitable framework, it would be good if one can have a few basic axioms (or principles) as our guide, and following which, we can build up the required framework for living we need.

+There are plenty of frameworks of living and constructs out there (religion, notion of reincarnation and heaven, fortune telling, innumerable philosophical structures) to come to grips with our awareness of mortality and and to handle consequence of that awareness.
 Any of these might work for us, or none may.
-We could try them all but given limited resources and time we have at our disposal, we do not have the luxury to taste them all.
+We could try them all but given limited resources and time we have at our disposal, we do not have the luxury for that.

 The bottom line is that among the frameworks for living that are out there, we need to find, and if we do not come across one, create one that fits with who we are.
 Each one of us, after all, has a unique self, and may require a unique solution.